JoeLantz/Getting-Cleaning-Data-Project/README.md

-The user should copy the 'run_analysis.R' file to their Working Directory, with the './data' The
+The user should copy the 'run_analysis.R' file to their Working Directory, with the './data' directory and files below.
+The